diz-vara/CarND-P5/README.md

 #### 3. SVM training.

+Code for this step is in the file `process_image.py', lines 17-57.
+_
-To estimate best SVM parameters, I used grid search (file , lines # - #).
-I performed the search in consequtive steps, reducing search range on each step.
+To estimate best SVM parameters, I used grid search (file p5.py, lines 190 - 207).
+I performed the search in consecutive steps, reducing search range on each step.

-For each step new random subset of traingin data was chosen.
+For each step new random subset of training data was chosen.

 Final SVM parameters were: C = 2.3, gamma = 6.4e-4.

-At this point I noticed, that SVM training and inferece takes a lot of time, and decided to try HOG and SVM modules from OpenCV.
+At this point I noticed, that SVM training and inference takes a lot of time, and decided to try HOG and SVM modules from OpenCV.

 And it worked!

-HOG extraction time reduced from 68 s to 27 s, SVM training time - from 918 to 45 secodns, and SMV prediction time (on 1000 samples) - from 11 s to 0.5 s!!!
+HOG extraction time reduced from 68 s to 27 s, SVM training time - from 918 to 45 seconds, and SMV prediction time (on 1000 samples) - from 11 s to 0.5 s!!!

 So, from this point I used OpenCV HOG and SVM implementations instead of Sklearn ones.

 ### Sliding Window Search

-#### 1. Vehicle seacrh.
+#### 1. Vehicle search.

 To start search, we must:
 - define scales (sizes of vehicles we would search for)